-Rationale: Information teachers share in response to this question will help clarify how the teacher might support the therapy process.
-Remember that teachers have an enormous task in working with a highly diverse population of children and that tremendous demands are placed on teachers to support and teach children of many different needs.
+Rationale: Information shared by teachers in response to this question will help clarify how the teacher might support the therapy process.
+Remember that teachers have an enormous task in working with a highly diverse population of children and that tremendous demands are placed on them to support and teach children of many different needs.
 When faced with a child with yet another problem, such as stuttering, some teachers may feel overwhelmed.

-In using a discussion question like this, you can discover what the teacher may be thinking and feeling and then help her to see that the child who stutters does not have to be treated in radically different ways.
-Use the video to build understanding of stuttering, then offer a few common sense interaction styles she may already use with others.
+In discussing a question like this, you can discover what the teacher may be thinking and feeling and then help her to see that the child who stutters does not have to be treated in radically different ways.
+Use the video to build understanding of stuttering, then offer a few common sense interaction styles she may already use with other students.